 For fillings, our dentist molds and shapes composite resin right onto your tooth.
 This is why fillings are “direct” restorations.

-How Do You Know When a Tooth Needs a Crown?
+How Do You Know When You Need a Crown?

-Our dentist mayif a filling isn’t enough to restore your tooth.
-For example, you may need a dental crown to restore a tooth with a deep crack or cavity.
+Our dentist may recommend aif a filling isn’t enough to restore your tooth.
+For example, you may need a dental crown to restore a tooth with a deep crack or large cavity.

 A dental crown covers your entire tooth, from the chewing surface to the edge of your gums.
 This restores both the strength and appearance of your tooth.
 A crown also protects your tooth from further damage.

-Crowns are much more durable than fillings.
-But we also have to remove more tooth structure to place them.
-Of course, this may not be as much of an issue if most of your tooth structure isn’t salvageable.
+Crowns are much more durable than composite resin fillings.
+But we also have to remove more tooth enamel to place them.
+Of course, this may not be as much of an issue if most of your tooth structure already isn’t salvageable.

 When Should I Get a Filling?

 We may recommend a filling to restore a tooth with a small cavity.
 Once we remove the decayed tooth structure, we would then fill in the hole with composite resin.
-This filling restores your tooth and prevents further decay.
+This filling repairs your tooth and prevents further decay from entering the tooth.

 We do everything in our power to detect cavities early.
 That way, we can restore your tooth with a small filling.
 A filling lets you keep more of your natural tooth structure than a crown.